aokolnychyi/data-structures-min/README.md

 a sequence type as a variable argument sequence, i.e. varargs.
 In other words, ``: _*`` is a special notation that tells the compiler to pass each element as its own argument, rather than all of it as a single argument.

-- Red-Black Trees can be also implemented in a functional manner.
+- Case and top-level classes cannot be implicit.

 Hash Maps